 The focus of this course is the process of consultation and collaboration in advanced practice nursing.
 The organizations that are involved in promoting and assisting advanced practice nurses (APNs) will be addressed.
 The similarities and differences in the roles of the APN will be explored.
 The process of credentialing APNs will also be examined.

-NURS 443B: Professionalism in Advanced Practice Role Development.
+NURS 443B.
+Role Development in Advanced Practice.
 1 Unit.

 The focus of this course is the study of the multiple roles integrated into advanced practice nursing including principles of management and leadership.
 Strategies to market the value of the advanced practice nurse (APN) role and the individual APN are addressed.